DROP US A EMAIL:

-Whether you are unboxing a rare Himalayan flush or reaching for a reliable tin of everyday breakfast tea, the physical state of your tea leaves dictates every second of your brewing experience.
-In the world of specialty tea, “loose leaf crush” isn’t a mistake—it’s a variable.
-Understanding how the size, shape, and integrity of a dried leaf interact with hot water is the difference between a sublime, nuanced cup and a bitter, astringent disappointment.
+Whether you are unboxing a rare Himalayan flush or reaching for a reliable tin of everyday breakfast tea, the physical state of your tea leaves influences every step of your brewing experience.
+In specialty tea culture, loose leaf crush is not a flaw—it is an important variable.
+The size, shape, and integrity of dried tea leaves determine whether you get a smooth, layered cup or an overly bitter brew.

 The Anatomy of a Dried Leaf